ehw-fit/ariths-gen/README.md

 ## Approximate circuits
 Besides the accurate arithmetic circuits you can generate some approximate circuits.
-Currently we support _Broken Array Multiplier_ and _Truncated Multiplier_.
+Currently we support _Broken Array Multiplier_ and _Truncated Multiplier_ both with fully connected architectures composed from half/full adders as well as faster implementations using carry save multiplier.
 For more details please follow files in folder [approximate_multipliers](ariths_gen/multi_bit_circuits/approximate_multipliers/).
 You can simply run
 ```bash
 python3 generate_axmuls.py
 ```
 to get the approximate circuits.

 The module also supports evaluation of the proposed circuits.
-You can call the instation as a function (even with numpy-array input) to obtain the results of multiplication operation
+You can call the instation as a function (even with numpy-array input) to obtain the results of multiplication operation.

 ```py
 from ariths_gen.wire_components.buses import Bus